 - 10 fresh basil leaves ,torn

-- 2 tbsp extra virgin olive oil (use the good stuff!)
+- 2 tablespoon extra virgin olive oil (use the good stuff!)

 - dash sea salt

-- 4 tbsp Parmigiano-Reggiano (or Pecorino, Grana Padano, or vegan parmesan)
+- 4 tablespoon Parmigiano-Reggiano (or Pecorino, Grana Padano, or vegan parmesan)

 - freshly ground black pepper